 Value $5000, open only to students registered at St. Michael’s College.

-This scholarship is awarded to a St. Michael’s College full-time student who will have completed their second year or higher of an undergraduate program by May 2021, and whose course of study involves a concentration or major focus in Celtic Studies.
+This scholarship is awarded to a registered full-time student at St. Michael’s College who will have completed their second year or higher of an undergraduate program by May 2024, and whose course of study involves a concentration or major focus in Celtic Studies.
 Students qualifying for the scholarship will have high academic achievement, particularly in the areas of Celtic History and Literature.
-The scholarship will be applied to the recipient’s tuition fees in September and any credit remaining after reduction of tuition fees will be mailed to the recipient.

 The Eileen Allen Scholarship